Davidsksilva/mosaic-stream-player/README.md

 # Mosaic Player
-A mosaic UDP video stream player using SDL and LibAV
+A mosaic UDP video stream player using SDL and LibAV.

+## Introduction

+The program takes as input up to 4 video streams (like a webcam stream) decode it using 4 threads simultaneously, copy each frame to a SDL Texture splitted in 4 sections.
+The result is a mosaic displaying 4 streams simultaneously.

 ## Getting Started